 Eligibility and Requirements

-This program is currently offered to students at Butler Community College, Fort Scott Community College, Hutchinson Community College, Johnson County Community College, Kansas City Kansas Community College, Labette Community College and Neosho County Community College.
+This program is currently offered to students at Butler Community College, Cloud County Community College, Fort Scott Community College, Hutchinson Community College, Johnson County Community College, Kansas City Kansas Community College, Labette Community College and Neosho County Community College.

 The minimum requirements for admission are as follows: